About

 As part of the process of becoming a licensed educator in particular areas in Ohio's pre-kindergarten through grade 12 system, candidates must pass licensure exams.
 Depending on the content area, the tests for initial licensure are the Ohio Assessment for Educators, the ACTFL/LTI examinations for candidates who wish to teach world languages and Praxis assessments in selected areas.

 The results indicate that Wright State University program completers are successful in passing the state-required licensure examinations.
-From 2018-2023, 92% of Wright State University program completers passed the state’s licensure examinations.
-In 2017-2022, 96% of Wright State University program completers passed the state's licensure examinations. | Wright State University program completers perform better than the state as a whole on the required licensure examinations.
-The average pass rate for Wright State University from 2017-2021 was 92%. |
+From 2017-2024, 92% of Wright State University program completers passed the state’s licensure examinations.
+The highest pass rate for WSU students in 2023-2024 was 95% passing the OAE 055 Primary Education (PK-5).
+Wright State University program completers perform on par with the state as a whole on the required licensure examinations.
+The average pass rate for Wright State University from 2017-2024 was 92%, and the state pass rate for 2017-2021 was also 92%.

 Data Sources